brianthornock/PT2399_Tap_Tempo/README.md

  - Relative time adjustments: adjusting the delay time with the encoder doesn't cause delay time to skip around dramatically like some other solutions
  - No need for a digiPOT!
 No need to worry about the tolerances or serial communications.
  - Programmable division switch: Press the encoder switch and you can have it do any division you want, just change the code.
-Default is a 2x multiplier.
+Defaults are 1.5x and 2x multipliers.
  - Blinking LED indicator: shows you the time you tapped in.
 If using divisions, it shows the actual delay time (delayTime/multiplier)

- For more detail on the project, see the webpage at:
+ For more detail on the project, see the webpage at: https://scientificguitarist.wixsite.com/home/pt2399-tap-tempo